 100mA of power, then you would need to push

-1A through the circuit to only get a deviation between
+1A through the circuit to get a deviation between

-Instead, cheap voltage regulator chips are much more efficient than a voltage divider to provide sub circuit with clean, regular power.
+Instead, cheap voltage regulator chips are much more efficient than a voltage divider to provide sub circuits with clean, regular power.